tin2tin/Pallaidium/README.md

 Adding text to video to the Blender Video Sequence Editor using ModelScope.
 The full version needs 20 GB VRAM to work.
 An alternative version with a pruned data set(smaller) will download as default, for now - see code to change to 20 GB VRAM version.

 ## How to install
-Run Blender as Administrator and open the system console(Blender system console processsing can be stopped with Ctrl + C) before clicking the Generate Movie button, so you can see how it is progressing the module installation.
-It'll take a lot of time, since it is a huge and slow download.
+Run Blender as Administrator and install the add-on as usual: Preferences > Add-ons > Install > select file > Enable the add-on.
+When running the first generation of video or audio many GB will have to be downloaded, so go grab a coffee.

 Alternative download for the weighted set which needs 20 GB of VRAM to run: https://modelscope.cn/models/damo/text-to-video-synthesis/files

-Or a pruned weighted set which should be able to run on 6+ GB VRAM: https://huggingface.co/kabachuha/modelscope-damo-text2video-pruned-weights/tree/main
+Or a pruned weighted set which should be able to run on 6 GB VRAM: https://huggingface.co/kabachuha/modelscope-damo-text2video-pruned-weights/tree/main

-The downloaded models should be placen in this folder on Windows: C:\Users\Your_user_name\AppData\Roaming\Blender Foundation\Blender\3.4\scripts\addons\text_to_video-main\model

 ## Location